 If you’ve got internal search set up on your site, head over to the Content tab of GA and look at the search terms being used there too.
 If people are searching for something, it’s likely that they’ve already tried and failed to find it on your site.
 Can you make it easier for users to access the content they need?
 If you find consistently popular search queries you may even want to create or adapt content to meet this demand.

 The question of devices has started to infiltrate every aspect of digital, and analytics is no different.
 It’s definitely worth finding out how many of your users operate on mobile or tablet devices, as this could have implications for your site’s structure, content and design if you have to cater for smaller screen sizes.
 Additionally, if you do have a lot of mobile users, taking advantage of the personalisation capabilities available (based on location, activity and more) can help increase conversions.

-The question of devices is also pertinent when deciding on the wider mobile strategy of your business (a subject looked at in detail in an earlier Box UK blog post).
+The question of devices is also pertinent when deciding on the wider mobile strategy of your business.
 If you don’t have many mobile users, simply providing a ‘lite’ version of your existing site or checking for obvious accessibility issues may be sufficient, but if your site’s being accessed via a range of devices you may instead want to go for dedicated applications or a responsive framework.
 When making the case for resources and budget, having statistical information to hand is invaluable.

 Looking at these metrics should give you a great foundational understanding of what’s happening across your website.
 What’s more, this kind of information is easily accessible for non-technical people, making it easier to present your findings to senior stakeholder and get sign-off on initial actions to refine and improve your online activities.